Ugh! Your Ugly Houses!

 "Ugh!
 Your Ugly Houses!" is a song by Chumbawamba.
 Released in 1995, it served as the lead single from the group's seventh studio album, Swingin' with Raymond.
 It was later featured on the group's 1999 compilation, Uneasy Listening.
-The song criticizes the homes featured in celebrity gossip magazines such as Hello.
+The song criticises the homes featured in celebrity gossip magazines such as Hello.
 Upon its release, the song attained modest chart success in the United Kingdom, where it became their fourth chart entry, spending one week in the top 100.
 It was generally well-received by critics, who praised its humorous lyrics and composition.

 Lyrics

 Ugh!
 Your Ugly Houses! is often thought to be about suburban neighbourhoods, but is actually about the homes of certain rich celebrities.
 In AllMusic's review of Uneasy Listening, music critic Alex Ogg summarized the song as "a sideswipe at the non-taste of the celebrities featured in Hello magazine."

 Release

 The song was first included on the group's 1996 album Swingin' with Raymond.
 It was again featured on their 1999 compilation Uneasy Listening.